 Martin’s early career means he takes a keen interest in homelessness, especially for armed forces veterans who can often feel they are a non-priority for housing.
 Martin currently volunteers for the Royal British Legion as a committee member.

 Martin is a shared ownership tenant and looks forward to learning more about the social housing sector as a whole.
-He feels that he can bring a different perspective to the Board as a tenant, and looks forward to shaping the future policy and direction of the Association.
+He feels that he can bring a different perspective to the Board as a tenant.

 Michael has been Broadland Housing Group’s Chief Executive since May 2003.
 He is a Fellow of both the Royal Institution of Chartered Surveyors and the Chartered Institute of Housing.